Philosophy, Politics and Economics

 In the first year, students are largely taught in College, but for many of the more specialised options from the Final Honours course the College arranges teaching by experts from other colleges.
 In the first year you may have three tutorials or classes a week; in the second and third years you will normally have only two.
 In addition, you will have seminars and lectures to attend every week in all three years.
 The course is challenging, but the tutors and the College more generally work hard to provide a supportive and friendly environment in which to develop the required skills.

 Alan Beggs has research interests in economic theory, industrial organisation and applied econometrics.
 Paul Martin works on judicial politics, especially in the United States.
 He is currently working on books on the US Supreme Court's desegregation cases, and on the impact of technological change on judicial governance.
 Alexander Paseau has research interests in the philosophy of mathematics, logic, metaphysics and epistemology.
-Tom Sinclair works on political and moral philosophy—especially that of Hume, Kant, and Rawls, and concerning questions of justice and the legitimacy of states.
+Tom Sinclair works on political and moral philosophy.
 Francesco Zanetti has research interests in macroeconomics, economic policies and applied econometrics.

 A wide variety of careers is open to PPE graduates, irrespective of specialisation within the school.
 Recent graduates can be found working in journalism, the civil service, the voluntary sector, industry and the City, as well as in further study both in the UK and abroad.